Existence and geometry of Hermitian metrics with constant second scalar curvature

 If, in addition, the conformal class \(\{\omega\}\) is balanced, then the anti-canonical line bundle \(K_M^{-1}\) is not pseudo-effective, and there exists a unique (up to scaling) Hermitian metric \(\omega_d \in \{\omega\}\), such that

 \end{theorem}

-The final main theorem shows that, under natural structural assumptions on a Hermitian metric, an Einstein-type condition associated with the second Chern curvature forces the second Chern scalar curvature to be constant.
+The final main theorem shows that, under natural structural assumptions on a Hermitian metric, an Einstein-type condition associated with the sum of the third and fourth Chern curvatures forces the second Chern scalar curvature to be constant.

 \begin{theorem} Let $(M,\omega)$ be a compact Hermitian manifold of complex dimension $n\ge 2$, where $\omega$ is both pluriclosed and Gauduchon.
 Suppose that

 for some $f\in C^\infty(M,\mathbb{R})$.
 Then the second Chern scalar curvature of $\omega$ is constant. \end{theorem}